diversemix/diversemix.github.io/_pages/about.md

   <tr>
     <th>People</th>
     <td>
-        This category contains posts on topics such as working in teams, communication and
+        This category contains posts on topics such as working in teams and communication including documentation.
         <p>
         <a href="/categories/#people">Browse posts about people...</a>
         </p>